Cleaning Hacks For Lazy

 Adopt The “Two-Minute Rule”

-Put shoes away at the door.
+Keep shoes by the door.

 Invest In Multi-Tasking Tools